-She has sung under the direction of Alain Altinoglu, Ottavio Dantone, Stéphane Denève, Richard Egarr, sir Mark Elder, Patrick Fournillier, Paul Goodwin, Bernard Labadie, Ludovic Morlot, Kent Nagano, Kazushi Ono, Michel Plasson, Christophe Rousset, Masaaki Suzuki, Marcello Viotti and has collaborated with several renowned stage directors such as Robert Carsen, Patrice Caurier and Moshe Leiser, Mariame Clément, Christophe Honoré, Guy Joosten, Piero Faggioni, Laurent Pelly and Dmitry Tcherniakov.
+She has sung under the baton of Alain Altinoglu, Sylvain Cambreling, Marcus Creed, Paul Daniel, Ottavio Dantone, Stéphane Denève, Richard Egarr, Sir Mark Elder, Patrick Fournillier, Fabien Gabel, Paul Goodwin, Emmanuelle Haïm, Sigiswald Kuijken, Bernard Labadie, Jacques Lacombe, Ludovic Morlot, Kent Nagano, Kazushi Ono, Raphaël Pichon, Giuseppe Pietraroia, Michel Plasson, Jérémie Rhorer, François-Xavier Roth, Christophe Rousset, Andreas Scholl, Masaaki Suzuki, Marcello Viotti… and has collaborated with several renowned stage directors, such as Aurélien Bory, Robert Carsen, Patrice Caurier and Moshe Leiser, Mariame Clément, Piero Faggioni, Christophe Honoré, Benoît Jacquot, Guy Joosten, Macha Makeïeff, Jacques Leblanc, Laurent Pelly, Bernard Pisani, Olivier Py, Laura Scozzi, Jean-François Sivadier, Guillaume Vincent or Dmitry Tcherniakov.

 This biography should not be edited without permission from Intermezzo.